Strike ends at Walmart-owned Massmart after agreement reached - NewsBreak

 Strike ends at Walmart-owned Massmart after agreement reached

-JOHANNESBURG, Dec 6 (Reuters) - Thousands of striking workers at companies under Massmart Holdings (MSMJ.J) in South Africa, which is owned by Walmart Inc (WMT.N), will return to work after reaching an agreement over disputes, a labour union said on Monday.
+JOHANNESBURG (Reuters) - Thousands of striking workers at companies under Massmart Holdings in South Africa, which is owned by Walmart Inc, will return to work after reaching an agreement over disputes, a labour union said on Monday.

 At Builders Warehouse, unions were demanding a wage increase of 500 rand ($31.50) monthly, while Massmart was offering an increase of 320 rand.